US naturalization requirements & application guidance

 Under the Immigration and Nationality Act (INA), to apply for US citizenship, an individual must meet specific eligibility criteria and make a formal application to USCIS.

 Before embarking on the US naturalization process, it helps to understand what USCIS will be looking for in your application.
-The naturalization process takes around 6 months to complete, provided all relevant documents have been submitted and you pass the required tests.
+The naturalization process can take between one and two years to complete, provided all relevant documents have been submitted and you pass the required tests.
 Errors or omissions in your application could result in a delayed decision or worse, a refused application.

-If you do not automatically hold US citizenship, you first need to be certain you are eligible to make an application to naturalize.
+If you do not automatically hold US citizenship, you first need to be certain you are eligible before making – and paying for – an application to naturalize.

-The most common route to citizenship is by holding a Green Card for a minimum of five years.
+The most common route to citizenship is by holding a US Green Card for a minimum of five years.

 Exceptions to this time rule do exist.
 For example, Green Card holders married to US citizens require a lesser minimum of three years of US permanent residence in order to naturalize.
 Green Card holders in the military and their dependents also differ in the time period criteria.
 We can advise on your specific circumstances if you fall under these classifications.